Requesting a Letter of Support from HCPF

 Rural Provider Access and Affordability Stimulus Grant Program

-Senate Bill 22-200 created the Rural Provider Access and Affordability Stimulus Grant Program which will award $10 million to qualified rural hospitals.
+Senate Bill 22-200 created the Rural Provider Access and Affordability Stimulus Grant Program which awarded $10 million to qualified rural hospitals.
 The purpose of the grant payments is to improve health care affordability and access to care in rural Colorado.
-Grant payments will be allocated into two categories, affordability-related projects and care-related projects.

 Community Response Services Expansion Grant

-The Department of Health Care Policy and Financing (the Department) received a planning grant through the American Rescue Plan Act to design and implement a new Medicaid option for community-based mobile crisis services, referred to as the Crisis Response Services Expansion (CRSE) benefit.
+HCPF received a planning grant to design and implement a new Medicaid option for community-based mobile crisis services, referred to as the Crisis Response Services Expansion (CRSE) benefit.
+This grant successfully ended Sept.
+30, 2023.